RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 - Data that is accessed less than once a year is a good candidate for **Coldline storage**
 - All storage classes have the same latency to return the first byte of data, but the costs to access data and the per-operation costs are higher than regional storage.

--**Coldline storage** is best used for archival storage, but multi-regional storage may be the best option for uploading user data, especially if users are geographically dispersed.
+**Coldline storage** is best used for archival storage, but multi-regional storage may be the best option for uploading user data, especially if users are geographically dispersed.